longa2/digits/index.md

 You can now add new Stuff documents, and list the Stuff you have created.
 Note you cannot see any Stuff created by other users.

-#### Add Stuff page
+#### Add Contact page

-After logging in, here is the page that allows you to add new Stuff:
+After logging in, here is the page that allows you to add new Contacts:

 ![](https://github.com/ics-software-engineering/nextjs-application-template/raw/main/doc/add-stuff-page.png)

-#### List Stuff page
+#### List Contact page

-After logging in, here is the page that allows you to list all the Stuff you have created:
+After logging in, here is the page that allows you to list all the Contacts you have created:

 ![](https://github.com/ics-software-engineering/nextjs-application-template/raw/main/doc/list-stuff-page.png)

 You click the "Edit" link to go to the Edit Stuff page, shown next.

-#### Edit Stuff page
+#### Edit Contact page

 After clicking on the "Edit" link associated with an item, this page displays that allows you to change and save it: